Snowflake-Labs/sfquickstarts/site/devlabs/vhol_fivetran.md

 # Automating Data Pipelines to Drive Marketing Analytics with Snowflake & Fivetran
 <!-- ------------------------ -->
 ## Overview
-Duration: 1
+Duration: 5 minutes

+With the growth of your data and business, so does the complexity involved in traditional approaches and architecture.
+Snowflake and Fivetran have partnered to bring you the Data Cloud and the most automated data integration solution which helps customers simplify data pipelines for all your businesses so you can focus on your data and analytics instead of infrastructure management and maintenance.
+In this virtual hands-on lab, you will follow a step-by-step guide to perform marketing analytics for Google Ads data by using Fivetran, Snowflake, and dbt.
+Let’s get started.

 ### Prerequisites
 To participate in the virtual hands-on lab, attendees need the following:

-1. Prior to attending the lab

     * Github account - Participants will need to create, or already have, an account on Github.
 Other git-based source control hosting sites will work fine (Gitlab, Bitbucket), but the instructions will assume Github.
-An account on Github is free: [link])(https://github.com/join).
+An account on Github is free: [link])(https://github.com/join/).
 See appendix 1 for step-by-step instructions.

     * Snowflake Free Trial - Registrants of the virtual hands-on lab need to sign up for a [free trial](https://signup.snowflake.com/).
 Please sign up using an email address that hasn’t been used previously.
 See appendix 2 for step-by-step instructions.